FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The scrambled clue "larmaec plape" = caramel apple.

-Caramel apples are a popular treat during Halloween, made by dipping apples into melted caramel.
-They became connected to Halloween because apples are often harvested in the fall, and Halloween is a fall holiday (in the northern hemisphere, where the tradition originated).
-People started making caramel apples as a sweet treat to celebrate the season.
-They were also easy to hand out at Halloween parties and events.
+Caramel apples are made by dipping fresh apples into melted caramel.
+They became popular around Halloween because apples are harvested in the fall.
+Since Halloween is a fall holiday, people began making this sweet treat for parties and celebrations.

 Fascinating fact: Caramel apples were invented in the 1950s when a candy maker tried experimenting by melting down leftover Halloween caramels and dipping apples into them.